laro/Cilia/1 Basics/7 Literals.md

 ## Integer

-`123` is an integer literal of arbitrary precision
+`123` is an integer literal of arbitrary precision.
 - Typical integer literals like `123456` are interpreted as `Int`
     - in case of type inferring, parameter overloading and template matching.
 - Big integer literals are interpreted as `Int64`, `Int128`, `Int256`, `BigInt`, if required due to the size.